severo/observable-to-standalone/bundle/README.md

 online.
 There are various solutions to help publish from the cli, let's see one of them: [now.sh](https://now.sh).

+Note that here we don't send the public/ directory to now.sh, but instead we tell now.sh to get the notebook, the data and to build the files itself.

 - install "now" as a development dependency:

   ```bash